eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Finally, you can remove the directory itself: For example, if it was `~/eth-docker`, `cd ~ && rm -rf eth-docker`.

-## Switching clients from systemd to eth-docker
+## Switching clients from systemd to Eth Docker

-If you are using systemd with guides from Somer Esat, Coincashew or Metanull, and want to give eth-docker's automation a whirl, these instructions will show you how to make the switch.
+If you are using systemd with guides from Somer Esat, Coincashew or Metanull, and want to give Eth Docker's automation a whirl, these instructions will show you how to make the switch.

-### 1. Create a new eth-docker client stack
+### 1. Create a new Eth Docker client stack

-Clone eth-docker, for example into `~/eth-docker`: `cd ~ && git clone https://github.com/eth2-educators/eth-docker.git && cd eth-docker` .
+Clone Eth Docker, for example into `~/eth-docker`: `cd ~ && git clone https://github.com/eth2-educators/eth-docker.git && cd eth-docker` .

 Install prerequisites: `./ethd install`